-It is important to emphasize that both scenarios - the classical generalized urn scenario as well as the quantized one - from a graph-theoretical point of view, operate with identical (exclusivity) graphs (e.g., Figures 1 in both References [10, 14]).
-The difference is the representation of these graphs: the quantum case has a faithful orthogonal representation in some finite-dimensional Hilbert space, whereas the classical case in terms of a generalized urn model has a settheoretic representation in terms of partitions of some finite set.
+It is important to emphasize that both scenarios-the classical generalized urn scenario as well as the quantized one-from a graph theoretical point of view, operate with identical (exclusivity) graphs (e.g., Figure 1 in both References Fritz et al. 2013; Cabello et al. 2014).
+The difference is the representation of these graphs: the quantum case has a faithful orthogonal representation in some finite-dimensional Hilbert space, whereas the classical case in terms of a generalized urn model has a set-theoretic representation in terms of partitions of some finite set.

 Generalized urn models and automaton logics are models of partition logics which are capable of complementarity yet fail to render (quantum) value indefiniteness.
-They are important for an understanding of the "twilight zone" spanned by nonclassicality (nondistributivity, nonboolean logics) and yet full value definiteness - one may call this a "purgatory" - floating in-between classical Boolean and quantum realms.
+They are impor-